LGSA - Curriculum

 In addition participation in the annual institute's retreat with a poster presentation is obligatory.

 FLI research groups conduct journal clubs on many different topics.
 PhD candidates have to attend one of the already existing or to be established journal clubs.
 As a rule, each PhD candidate has to analyse and present two scientific articles per year.

 The FLI as well as the Graduate Academy Jena offers regularly instructions and courses on research methodology and safety aspects.
 PhD candidates are encouraged to propose new courses on metholology.
 Theoretical introductions for state of the art techniques or hands-on training supervised by PIs of service groups or advanced PhD candidates complement this part.

 These courses provide important additional training that goes beyond the scientific education.
 Courses are offered by the FLI and the Graduate Academy on a regular basis.
 This includes topics like presenting and publishing, career planning and application, good scientific practice, communication and management.
 These skills should help the students to shape their personalities and foster their career.

-Doctoral students will have the opportunity to present their own research and thus gain experience on the international scientific stage.
+PhD candidates will have the opportunity to present their own research and thus gain experience on the international scientific stage.
 They should attend at least one internationally recognized conference per year.
 It helps to establish networks within the scientific community and to get insights into state-of-the-art research in the field.
 This also leads to practice in presentation and discussion in front of a large auditorium.
 An even more general communication of science should be obtained by participating in public relation events such as the Long Night of Sciences, Girls’ and Boys’ Day or guiding visitors.